 Nevada Gaming Pioneers

-Although the casino was often leased out to other operators, Charlie Mapes owned buildings in downtown Reno, ran the concessions at the airport, and opened Mapes Money Tree casino on the corner of Virginia and 2nd Streets in 1969.
+Although the casino was often leased to other operators, Charlie Mapes owned buildings in downtown Reno, ran concessions at the airport, and opened the Mapes Money Tree casino on the corner of Virginia and 2nd Streets in 1969.
 It closed ten years later.
 The Mapes hotel-casino was closed in December 1982.

 Thanks for reading – Al W Moe